sqlxpert/aws-tag-sched-ops/readme.md

 ### Unsupported Combinations

-Resources tagged for unsupported combinations of operations are logged (with message `OPS_UNSUPPORTED`) and skipped.
+Resources tagged for unsupported combinations of operations are logged (with message <samp>OPS_UNSUPPORTED</samp>) and skipped.

 |Bad Combination|Reason|Example|
 |--|--|--|